 “You must encompass them in the same way a widow carries her husband’s mind in hers,” said Nakayama.
-“You must impress upon yourself the total fiber of their form, so when you join me at the end of the eternities, I contain every corner of conscious thought.
+“When you join me at the end of the eternities, I’ll contain every corner of conscious thought.
 To help me reconstruct Earth’s population from dust, you must be the King of Dust.
 Any worms which would otherwise be annihilated, you must account for.
 Anihilato,” she dubbed him.

 Nemo nodded like he understood, but wasn’t sure he did.
 “I’ll consume those who would otherwise never know you,” he said.
-“I suppose, as your first man, it’s only right for me to soak up everything awful the world has to offer.
-But in doing so, I’ll likely become somewhat awful myself!”
+“I suppose, as the first man, it’s only right for me to soak up everything awful the world has to offer.
+But in doing so, I’ll surely become awful myself!”

-“Too true,” said Nakayama, “but I’m sure the presence of your wisdom will steady even the worst of the worms.
+“Too true, and entirely intended,” said Nakayama, “but I’m sure your wisdom can steady even the worst of the worms.
 Let me give you a list.”
 Using statistical methods she could never explain, Nakayama produced an enormous filing-cabinet from underneath her robes.
 “This is a complete catalog of worms.
-At the end of the eternities I hope every specimen documented here is accounted for, if not in my Mountain, then in you.”
-She pushed the filing-cabinet toward Nemo, but he pushed it back to her with all his might.
+At the end of the eternities every specimen documented here must be accounted for, if not in my Mountain, then in you.”
+She pushed the filing-cabinet toward Nemo, but he tried pushing it back to her with all his might.

 “The Mountain?
 On the original sun?
 My father?”
 Nemo pressed his whole body against the filing-cabinet like he was shoving a giant boulder.
 “My father came as a snake to take me from you!”
 He lowered his mask to show the swastika-mark on his forehead.
-“Is it really the rightful resting-place of all worms?”
+“Is that Mountain really the rightful place for all worms?”

 “I know this is confusing.”
-Nakayama effortlessly overpowered Nemo shoving the filing-cabinet just by leaning against it.
-“Uzumaki works for me now, and even it needs your help, to be saved from itself.
-You’ll understand by the next eternity.”
+Nakayama effortlessly overpowered Nemo just by leaning against the filing cabinet.
+“Uzumaki works for me now, and it needs our help to save itself.”

 “Okay.”
 Nakayama reabsorbed the filing-cabinet back under her robes.
 “As long as you accept your duty, I trust you to the end of time.”
 With that, Nakayama blasted back into space and climbed into the Mountain.